Resources for Transgender Students

 - Brief explanation (“I identify as transgender, which means _____ to me.”).

-- “I prefer for no one to know about my transgender status” vs. “I would be willing to talk about being transgender as it related to class discussion” (depending on class and personal preference).
+- “I prefer for no one to know about my gender identity” vs. “I would be willing to talk about my gender identity as it related to class discussion” (depending on class and personal preference).

 - Thank them for being understanding.